wmde/StatsdClient/README.md

 Client for etsy/statsd.
 Adapts into statsd-php-client via well designed interfaces.
 PHP 5.6+

-This library uses [liuggio/statsd-php-client](https://github.com/liuggio/statsd-php-client) for the hard.
+This library uses [liuggio/statsd-php-client](https://github.com/liuggio/statsd-php-client) for the hard work.
 It exposes the functionality via well segregated interfaces, hiding the mess that is `StatsdDataFactoryInterface`.

 ## Installation